EDITED BY F. J. POWICKE,

 the way of books and MSS. ever came into the possession of his

-friends.
-But I imagine that books or MSS. were treated as rubbish
+books or MSS. were treated as rubbish

 which his friends might take at their pleasure, so far as they had not